 Here are some tips on how to elaborate an effective innovation strategy:

 - Develop a long-term plan: consider the need to change the way planning is done, combining elements of “deliberate strategy” (the classic plans) with elements of “emergent strategy.”
 In this second scheme, it is assumed that priorities will emerge and develop as the organisation moves forward.

 - Improve the company’s competitiveness: the objective of an innovation strategy, when embedded in the business plan, is to stimulate competitiveness.

 - Implement the plan, with a broad perspective of the external market, and adapt it so that it is coherent with changes in the ecosystems.

-Years of practical experience in business innovation consulting
+Years of experience in innovation consultancy in the company

-Year of approval of the latest version of the Oslo handbook
+Year of approval of the latest version of the Oslo Manual

-Of companies find it difficult to prioritise innovation (INE 2019)
+Percentage of companies finding it difficult to prioritise innovation

 Management Board Advisor / Executive Committee